WPManageNinja/paymattic-docs/docs/getting-started-with-paymattic/how-to-install-and-activate-paymattic-in-wordpress.md

 ### Activate the License Key

-To activate all the Pro features of Paymattic with the license key, follow the steps with the screenshots below —

 First, go to **Settings** from your **Paymattic Dashboard**, open **Licensing** from the left sidebar, and enter the License Key you've copied before into the input field.

 And finally, click the **Activate Paymattic Pro** button.
 Your Paymattic Pro plugin will also be successfully Activated on your WordPress site!